 These are low maintenance and low traffic websites.
 They also feature a few pages of content and little functionality.
-This means that basic hosting plans should work fine as well
+This means that basic hosting plans should work fine as well.

 Wide Audience Blogs: $10 – $100 Monthly

-Next up are these little functionality blogs that have huge content and reaches a wide audience.
+Next up are these little functionality blogs that have huge content and reach a wide audience.
 The web hosting plan must accommodate the large traffic influx.
 It should also be protected against malicious activity targeted at influencing its audience.